Site Description

 Open to read more

-Western winds carrying moisture in the air from the Pacific are pushed up against the Coast Range, the Olympic Mountains, and finally the Cascade mountains, creating a phenomenon known as a rain shadow.
-A rain shadow is an area on the leeward side of the mountains which is sheltered from the rain, creating a distinct shift in climate.
+Western winds carrying moisture in the air from the Pacific are pushed up against the Cascade mountains, creating a “rain shadow” (an area on the leeward side of the mountains which is sheltered from the rain).
 As the air rises to pass over the mountains it expands and cools, releasing moisture in the form of precipitation on the western flanks.
-By the time these winds pass over the Cascades there is little moisture remaining, creating the shrub steppe ecosystem that is emblematic of Eastern Washington.
+By the time these winds pass over the Cascades there is little moisture remaining, creating the shrub steppe ecosystem that is emblematic of eastern Washington.

 Tides and Currents